chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-2.md

   by Steve Jobs at NeXT Computers due to his frustration with how the Sun NeWS project was being handled.

-  You can read Naughton's account of the project [here][naughton].
+  You can read Naughton's account of the project [here][long-strange-java].
 You can also check out another contemporaneous account in [this comment][naughton-comment].

 ---